Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

-The bite of a cottonmouth is painful and can be fatal, if not treated.
-If they feel threatened, they will coil their bodies, display their fangs and making ready to bite.
-They aren’t usually aggressive, but some males can be very territorial on occasion.
+The bite of a cottonmouth is painful and can be fatal if not treated.
+If they feel threatened, they will coil their bodies, display their fangs, and make ready to bite.
+They aren’t usually aggressive, but some males can be very territorial on certain occasions.

 Cottonmouths are semi-aquatic vipers and are normally found in, or near water.
-They are strong swimmers.
+They are very strong swimmers.

-As far as Florida is concerned, the timber rattlesnake is usually only found in 8 or 9 northern counties.
-It is a venomous pitviper.
+The timber rattlesnake, a venomous pit viper, is also sometimes called the canebrake rattlesnake.
+As far as Florida is concerned, this snake is usually only found in eight or nine northern counties.

 The biggest timber rattlesnake known measured 74.5 inches, but a typical adult is usually somewhere between 36 and 60 inches in length.